akto-api-security/tests-library/remediation/BFLA_WITH_PATCH_METHOD.md

 ### Step 3: Sever-side validation

 Always replicate all client-side validation on server side.
 Apply the same validation of input and enforce authentication and authorization checks again, including data from API and service endpoints that may not have a user interface.

-### Step 4: Regular Audit and Update

-Ensure your function level authorization logic is regularly updated and tested for any possible security loopholes.
-Continuous integration and delivery, including regular audits, will help maintain a secure environment.